NewsLocal NewsIn Your CommunityWarren CountyLebanon

 Troopers say the man driving the Suburban then ran away from the crash on foot.
 However, he was located at Bethesda Medical Center shortly after the crash.
 OSHP said he was initially treated for minor injuries but was later airlifted to TriHealth Bethesda North Hospital for more treatment.

 The driver of the Traverse was taken to Atrium Medical Center with serious injuries, while the Civic driver was taken to Bethesda North for serious injuries.
-There has not been an update on any of their conditions.
+According to an OSHP spokesperson, both drivers hit are in stable condition.

 Both lanes were shut down during the crash investigation, but have since reopened.
 The crash remains under investigation by OSHP's Lebanon Post.